Bengals–Browns rivalry: 1999–2010: Browns' return and struggles for both teams

-2011–2019 The Andy Dalton era
+2011–2019: The Andy Dalton era

-In the 2011 NFL Draft, the Bengals took wide receiver A. J. Green and quarterback Andy Dalton with their first two picks.
+In the 2011 NFL draft, the Bengals took wide receiver A. J. Green and quarterback Andy Dalton with their first two picks.
 Dalton made his first career start as a rookie in Cleveland, a 27–17 Bengals win, the first of many dominating performances.
 Dalton has an 11–4 record against the Browns, passing for 27 touchdowns – seven of which went to Green – against 11 interceptions.

 One exception to Dalton's dominance in the rivalry occurred on November 6, 2014, where the Browns defeated the Bengals 24–3 in Cincinnati.
 Dalton posted a 2.0 quarterback rating, the worst game of his career.

 The Bengals won seven meetings in a row from 2014 to 2017 by a combined score of 213–63.
 The Bengals scored at least 30 points in six of the seven games, while the Browns have scored 17 or fewer points in each game.

 In 2018, the Browns fired head coach Hue Jackson; Jackson had a 3–36–1 record, including the Browns finishing 0–16 in 2017.
 Cincinnati hired Jackson as special assistant to head coach, Marvin Lewis, less than a month later.

 In their first meeting of 2018, Browns rookie quarterback Baker Mayfield, making his eighth career start and his first start against the Bengals in week 12, passed for four touchdowns and led the Browns to a 35–20 win in Cincinnati.
 In his second career start against the Bengals, Mayfield continued his dominance by throwing for 284 yards and three touchdowns in a Browns 26–18 victory in week 16, and also taunted Jackson by staring him down along the sideline.

 2020–present

-The Browns under Kevin Stefanski were, until December 2022, undefeated against the Bengals since Joe Burrow was drafted first overall in 2020.
-The Browns won the first five contests, with Burrow starting four of them for Cincinnati.
-On December 11, 2022, Burrow led the Bengals to his first career victory over the Browns, besting them 23-10.
+The Browns dominated the early 2020s under head coach Kevin Stefanski, winning six of the seven meetings in the decade.